pschua/rss-feed-generator/README.md

 ```
 The appropriate selector would be `article.post`.

-[!IMPORTANT]
+>[!IMPORTANT]
-Be mindful of the websites you scrape - ensure you're complying with their terms of service and robots.txt policies.
+>Be mindful of the websites you scrape - ensure you're complying with their terms of service and robots.txt policies.

 #### Selector Example
 The image below shows the selector you should use for the Elementor blog page:
 ![Elementor Blog sample](img/elementor_example.png)
-[!NOTE]
+> [!NOTE]
-This example is for illustration purposes
+> This example is for illustration purposes only

 It's recommended to test your selector using the browser console before adding it to your feed configuration:
 ```javascript